NeoResearch/neopt/README.md

 1. Implement complete specification in a portable manner
 2. Code optimization

-So, it doesn't matter if it's not being build in the most efficient way, as long as this job is done **as quickly as possible**, in a **portable** and **testable** manner.
+So, it doesn't matter if it's not being built in the most efficient way, as long as this job is done **as quickly as possible**, in a **portable** and **testable** manner.
 If not fully efficient, at least it should be perfectly safe for use.